oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

 1. *objectName* should be **"invoice-sample.png"** (This is one of the files you uploaded in Lab 2.)

 1. Now, you will insert your location details for where you want your results to be stored.
-For this lab, we're use Text Extraction, which will return a JSON object to the object storage location of your choosing.
+For this lab, we're using Text Extraction, which will return a JSON object to the object storage location of your choosing.
 Below is what you need to define:

-    1. *Object Storage Namespace*: use the namespace from the previous step
+    - *Object Storage Namespace*: use the namespace from the previous step

-    2. *bucketName*: should be the name of the bucket where you want your results stored - you can use the same bucket, i.e. **docu-bucket**
+    - *bucketName*: should be the name of the bucket where you want your results stored - you can use the same bucket, i.e. **docu-bucket**

-    3. *prefix*: use **results-postman**
+    - *prefix*: use **results-postman**

 1. In POSTMAN, click the **Send** button.
 The response should return in a few seconds with a job ID.
 Note the job ID for the next task.